dlang/dmd/CONTRIBUTING.md

 - Ensure newly introduced symbols are documented and that updates to existing symbols are reflected in the documentation.

-- Add a link to the PR to the Bugzilla entry.
+- Add a link to the PR to the Bugzilla entry (if the dlang-bot failed to do it).

+- Confine a PR to addressing one Bugzilla entry, unless multiple entries are different aspects of the same bug.

+- If submitting a bug fix PR that does not have a Bugzilla entry, add a Bugzilla entry for it and then submit the PR that fixes it.

 - If your pull request affects the language specifications in any way (i.e. changing the grammar, deprecating a feature, or adding a new one), a pull request to [the website](https://github.com/dlang/dlang.org) should be submitted in parallel.